From devoted friends to wise teachers to ferocious beasts, you'll find dragons of all varieties in our collection of Mighty Girl dragon stories!

 Sometimes, it’s the princess who’s troublesome instead!
 The princess of this land is the ferocious, terrifying creature, while the dragon she bumps into is gentle, kind, and perfectly mannered.
 The natural solution?
 The two trade places!
 Unsurprisingly, each of them discovers that they’re happier living in the other’s shoes.
 This funny story of flipped roles is a great way to talk about preconceptions, as well as a way to celebrate the softer side of dragons in fiction.

 When Zoey finds a glowing photo, she learns an amazing secret: magical animals are real — and they come to her backyard for help when they're sick or injured.
 Her first patient is a sick baby dragon that Zoey names Marshmallow.
 Zoey and her cat Sassafras need to find out what's ailing Marshmallow quickly, so they'll have to apply the scientific method to the problem!
 This new early chapter book series has the perfect mix of science, mystery, and magical creatures.
-Fans of this volume will want to check out Monsters and Mold and Merhorses and Bubbles.
+Fans of this volume will want to check out Monsters and Mold, Merhorses and Bubbles, and Caterflies and Ice.

 Princess Adrienne Ashe’s parents lock her in a tower, guarded by a dragon, on her sixteenth birthday — so she can be rescued by the handsome prince, of course.
 But Adrienne isn’t willing to sit on her hands and wait, so when she finds a sword in her tower, Adrienne recruits the dragon, Sparky, and the new friends set out to rescue Adrienne’s sisters, each of whom is locked in her own tower.
 A swashbuckling tale of adventure with tongue-in-cheek references to TV and comic tropes about princesses, this graphic novel is sure to be a favorite with both kids and their parents.
 Fans can find more of Adrienne's adventures in our Princeless Collection.